 Obviously 200 referrals might be difficult to achieve, but a few friends is definitely possible to make a little cash.
 Not to mention, you’re helping your friends save money when shopping online.

 Like any cash back app or website, the more you shop, the more you save.
 This makes it difficult to definitively say if Honey is worth it.

 But, if you shop semi-regularly online, you might as well try Honey.
 Automatically applying coupons might find you some savings, and the added cash back from Honey Gold partners is nice.

-Tom has earned over $200 from using Honey after roughly a year and a half.
-However, roughly $190 is from referrals and the rest is from actually using Honey.
+As I mentioned, I’ve earned over $400 from using Honey after roughly two years.
+However, roughly $300 is from referrals and the rest is from actually using Honey.

 This is indicative of how lucrative the Honey referral program can be, as well as the fact that even passively, Honey can save you a decent chunk of change every year without much effort.